 The process of massaging and combing a balm like this into your beard can also help stimulate the hair and can help with the release of the oils that your own body produces to further take your beard to the next level.
 There are layers to this stuff, and that further highlights why proper care and maintenance of your beard is a crucial step that sets apart a true beardsman from a scruffy boy.

 The icing on the cake here is that Hoot’s stand by their product 100%, and if you don’t absolutely love it, you can hit them up to get a full refund of your money.

 Strengthens your beard

-For a beard to grow long and strong, it needs proper nourishment.
+For a beard to grow long and healthy, it needs proper nourishment.
 Think about it.
 Your skin that surrounds the roots of your hair is alive.
-If you keep it healthy, that is the first step to growing a sturdy, thick beard.
-The next step is strengthening individual hair shafts, so that they’re protected from breakage and damage.
+If you keep it healthy, that is the first step to growing a robust and thick beard.
+The next step is strengthening individual hair shafts so that they’re protected from breakage and damage.
 The natural oils in Wild Willies Beard Butter work to do just that, so your beard can always be at its strongest.
 Note that we reviewed Wild Willie’s Beard Butter in another article.
 They offer great products, and we featured them twice for a reason.

 Free of manmade chemicals

 While most manmade chemicals for topical use in the US aren’t inherently dangerous—and there are laws to prevent companies from using them—there’s still something refreshing about a company that uses natural ingredients.
 Wild Willies doesn’t use manmade chemicals, which means no synthetic fragrance or preservatives or dyes.
 What you get is what you see (and smell).